mwilliamson/mammoth.js/README.md

      the style map passed in `styleMap` is combined with the default style map.
      To stop using the default style map altogether, set `options.includeDefaultStyleMap` to `false`.

+  * `transformDocument`: if set, this function is applied to the document read from the docx file before the conversion to HTML.

 * Returns a promise containing a result.
   This result has the following properties: